 UK shipping – within the UK and overseas

 When you’re selling well, and your business keeps increasing at a manageable pace, you might be inclined to keep going!
 Make hay while the sun shines, as they say – and to a point, we understand and agree.
 However, eCommerce continues to evolve, and so should your business.
 You should be prepared though to review the effectiveness of all your setups at regular intervals.
-We’re not just talking shipping providers – think your PPC campaigns, where you’re advertising – absolutely everything.
+We’re not just talking shipping providers – think your PPC and Google Shopping campaigns, where you’re advertising – absolutely everything.
 You need to be sure that you’re getting the best return on your investments.
 This is especially true if you’re employing agencies or individuals to take care of different aspects of your business.

 Like energy bills at home, shipping costs can creep up incrementally.
 At first, you might not notice, but for each tiny increase, your profits take a hit.
 You want those extra pennies for each parcel in your business account, not in a shipping provider’s.
 As that supermarket says… Every little helps!